v-iashin/BMT/README.md

 ## Details on Feature Extraction
-Check out our script for extraction of the I3D features from a set of videos: [i3d_features on GitHub](https://github.com/v-iashin/i3d_features).
+Check out our script for extraction of I3D and VGGish features from a set of videos: [video_features on GitHub](https://github.com/v-iashin/video_features).
 Also see [#7](https://github.com/v-iashin/MDVC/issues/7) for more details on configuration.

 ## Reproducibility Note